• Home

 Complete the Diabetes Podiatry Team Referral – BCF and email to rf-tr.bcfdiabeticfoot@nhs.net

 The inbox is monitored Monday to Friday, 8am-5pm.
-Out-of-hours, acutely unwell patients should attend A&E.
+Out-of-hours, acutely unwell patients should attend the Emergency Department.

 Where to find the form